rhopp/che-functional-tests/che-start-workspace/README.md

 These tests are intended to measure performance of the REST endpoints of creating/starting/stopping/deleting workspace.
 It serves as monitoring of service on daily basis.

 ## Environment
-The tested server is the OSIO (https://che.openshift.io or https://rhche.openshift.io).
+The tested server is the OSIO (https://che.openshift.io).

 ## Test setup